kelvin-ahiakpor/Whats.The.Hot.Topic.In.Town/README.md

 ### How to run
 1. Ensure a strong and stable internet connection, you may follow the setup first for local hosting here [here](#Setup)
 2. Click the link to open the [Interactive App](https://whats-the-hot-topic-in-town.streamlit.app/).
-If the app is asleep, gently wake it up.
+If the app is asleep, gently wake it up, otherwise reboot the app!
 3. Navigate to the drop down list, click `SEARCH` and type your African country
 4. Wait about 2 minutes to get news, sentiment analysis and summaries.
-5. Note, the more vibrant your country is, the more likely it is that we will have to process more data.
+5. Note, the more news your country has, the more likely it is that we will have to process more data.
 6. If scraping is taking a while, please hang on.
 7. Thank you